lithic-com/lithic-node/readme.md

-In Node 10+ (or other environments with support for [async iteration](https://github.com/tc39/proposal-async-iteration#the-async-iteration-statement-for-await-of) such as [babel](https://babeljs.io/docs/en/babel-plugin-transform-async-generator-functions)), you can use `for await of` syntax:
+In Node 10+ (or other environments with support for [async iteration](https://github.com/tc39/proposal-async-iteration#the-async-iteration-statement-for-await-of) such as [babel](https://babeljs.io/docs/en/babel-plugin-transform-async-generator-functions)), you can use `for await of` syntax to iterate through items across all pages:

 ```js
 for await (const card of lithic.cards.list()) {